proofcastlabs/tee-wrapper-android/README.md

 ### Steps

+1. Link the Rust library project into the rust folder (be sure it compiles when running `cargo build --release`):
-1. Create a `local.properties` file into the project's root folder with the path to the android SDK and NDK additional properties as follows:
+2. Create a `local.properties` file into the project's root folder with the path to the android SDK and NDK additional properties as follows:

 ```env